-Use of Assessment Results: Retention rates have increased, which is a reflection of efforts made through the Office of Student Success and the entire Faculty and Staff body.
+Use of Assessment Results: Retention rates have increased, which reflect efforts made through the Office of Student Success and the entire Faculty and Staff body.
 New student ROAR orientation sessions educate students on attendance and enrollment policies.

 Recruitment strategies will demonstrate an effort to recruit students from a diverse population.